 College of Humanities, Arts, and Sciences

-Under the direction of UNI School of Music professor and conductor Daniel Galyen, the Symphonic Band will offer a spring concert with repertoire to be announced.
+Faculty artist Alexander Pershounin, double bass, will present a recital with repertoire and additional collaborators to be announced.
 This event is free and open to the public.

 RRTTC will host a reading and discussion of "Clean Tech Nation."
 Six facilitators will lead discussions about how the U.S. can lead in the new global economy.